Riots and rationality

 Professor Waddington also comments in the BBC News article England riots: What could the police do to stop the disorder?

 Crowd behaviour and public order policing has also been the research area for Dr Clifford Stott, senior lecturer in social psychology at the University of Liverpool.
 In the ESRC-funded project Crowd Dynamics, Policing and 'Hooliganism' at Euro2004 he looked at interaction between football fans and police.
-His research on behaviour at football matches has been included in a European Union handbook on controlling violence at international football matches - see the ESRC case study Controlling without confronting.
+His research on behaviour at football matches has been included in a European Union handbook on controlling violence at international football matches.

 Dr Stott spoke about the riots on BBC Radio 4's The World Tonight on 9 August.